featurist/hyperdom/readme.md

     model.show
       ? h.component(
           {
-            onbeforeadd: function (element) {
-              // this is called before the element is added
-              // to the DOM, some jQuery plugins
-              // should be used here, for example
-              // if they change the location of the element
-              // duration initialisation, e.g. dialogs.
-            },

             onadd: function (element) {
               // element is the <div>component contents</div>
               // you may want to add jQuery plugins here